Judge Bios

 About the Court

 Mansfield Municipal Court has jurisdiction over all of Richland County, with the exception of Shelby, Shiloh, Plymouth (Richland County) and six Northern Townships.
 The Court handles traffic, misdemeanor criminal and civil cases.
-Judge Jerry Ault is currently the Presiding/Administrative Judge and was sworn into office on January 1, 2000.
-Judge Frank Ardis, Jr. was sworn to the bench on January 25, 2010.

 The court has been a state and national leader in developing innovative approaches to reduce recidivism while lowering the cost to taxpayer of operating the court.
 By 2004 the court was operating two Specialized Dockets, among the first in the country.
 (Drug Treatment and Mental Health Court)